mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_classcluster.md

 #### Some notes on the implementation.

 As we are implementing a classcluster, we know that the `-initWithBits:count:` method is operating on a special kind of object, the placeholder.
-As we have implemented it this is a constant instance of **BitSet**.
+A placeholder is a constant instance of **BitSet** in our case.
 A constant instance ignores all -retain/-release calls, so we do not need to `-[self release]` self in `-initWithBits:count:` to avoid leaks.

 We are using a shared instance for **EmptyBitSet** to reduce the footprint of the application.
 Only one instance of